 Soon enough, Wesley Clark was claiming that Rush Limbaugh had "labeled any American soldier who supports an end to the war in Iraq as 'phony.' " Any soldier.
 Goodness.
 Talk about word games, even the president and commander-in-chief could be said to support "an end to the war in Iraq" - if on his own victorious terms.

-And now General Clark's own Web site, WesPac, its logo ablaze with four stars, is asking folks to ban Rush from Armed Forces Radio:
+And now General Clark's own Web site, WesPac, its logo ablaze with four stars, is asking folks to ban Rush from Armed Forces Radio: "Click here to hold Rush Limbaugh accountable for his offensive and outrageous comments - tell your members of Congress to take Rush off Armed Forces radio today!"

 The bold-faced and underlined type pretty well sums up the tone of General Clark's appeal: cheap but flashy.
 The general's rhetorical style is but a print version of Rush's own deep-throated roar over the air.
 And the "principle" he's asserting in this rhetorical rasslin' match is the oldest and unfairest: If you can't beat 'em, shut 'em up.